-Complaints reporting incidents of Sexual Assault, Domestic Violence, Dating Violence, Stalking and other types of harassment and discrimination are received, investigated, and adjudicated under SOU's policy on Equal Opportunity, Harassment, and Nondiscrimination (https://inside.sou.edu/assets/policies/GEN.009 Final 2022 v4.pdf).
+Reported incidents of Sexual Assault, Domestic Violence, Dating Violence, Stalking and other types of harassment and discrimination are received, investigated, and adjudicated under SOU's policy on Equal Opportunity, Harassment, and Nondiscrimination

-Any member of the campus community, guest, or visitor who believes that the policy on Equal Opportunity, Harassment, and Nondiscrimination has been violated should contact the Director of Equity Grievance/Title IX Coordinator at (541) 552-7079, and/or a Deputy Coordinator (contact information for Deputy Title IX Coordinators is available by going to https://inside.sou.edu/ssi/soutitle-ix-coordinator-and-deputy-coordinators-for-faculty-and-students.html.
-It is also possible for employees to notify a supervisor or for students to notify an administrative advisor or faculty member.
-Any member of the campus community may also contact Campus Public Safety.
-These individuals will, in turn, notify the Director of Equity Grievance/Title IX Coordinator, Deputy Title IX Coordinator or other designee.
+Any member of the campus community, guest, or visitor who believes that the policy on Equal Opportunity, Harassment, and Nondiscrimination has been violated should contact the Director of Equity Grievance/Title IX Coordinator at (541) 552-7079, and/or a Deputy Coordinator (contact information for Deputy Title IX Coordinators is available by going to https://inside.sou.edu/ssi/sou-title-ix-coordinator-and-deputy-coordinators-for-faculty-and-students.html.
+Any member of the campus community may also contact Campus Public Safety to report such incidents, who will in turn notify the Director of Equity Grievance/Title IX Coordinator, Deputy Title IX Coordinator, or other designee.
 Initiating a grievance under the Equal Opportunity, Harassment, and Nondiscrimination Policy is discussed in full below.
-The SOU University website also includes an online reporting form by going to https://sou.col.qualtrics.com/SE/?SID=SV dnSXGnOEIyACLYx.
+Online reports can be submitted at Equity Grievance Office - Discrimination, Harassment & Sexual Misconduct Reporting Form (maxient.com).